Codeon-GmbH/clang/README.md

 #### Debian

-You can install on Debian (and Ubuntu) with `dpkg` after downloading the appropriate package:
+You can install on Debian (and Ubuntu) with `dpkg` after downloading the appropriate package.
+Notice that the packages are still named with Ubuntu codes.

 ```
-sudo dpkg --install mulle-clang-10.0.0.2-${OS}-amd64.deb
+sudo dpkg --install mulle-clang-10.0.0.2-${Ubuntu}-amd64.deb
 ```

 Debian  | Ubuntu  | `shasum -b -a 256`